1987 Ole Miss Rebels football team

 A week later, the Rebels returned to Oxford for a game against the Southwestern Louisiana Ragin' Cajuns.
-Playing in front of an estimated crowd of only 18,700 in nice weather, Ole Miss jumped out to a 17-0 lead, but botched opportunities for the Rebels led to just a 17-7 lead until 4:21 left in the game, when Darnell connected on a 44-yard touchdown pass to Green.
+Playing in front of an estimated crowd of only 18,700 in nice weather, Ole Miss jumped out to a 17–0 lead, but botched opportunities for the Rebels led to just a 17–7 lead until 4:21 left in the game, when Darnell connected on a 44-yard touchdown pass to Green.
 USL made the game semi-interesting with a short touchdown run with 1:38 left, but Ole Miss recovered the onside kick, and was able to pick up its second victory of the season.

-The next week, on homecoming, the Rebels would record their second win in a row and first SEC win of the year, defeating Watson Brown (American football) coached Vanderbilt 42-14.
+The next week, on homecoming, the Rebels would record their second win in a row and first SEC win of the year, defeating Watson Brown (American football) coached Vanderbilt 42–14.
 Both offensively and defensively, it was a good showing for Ole Miss; but the Rebels did not clean up their turnover problems, losing four fumbles out of five total.
 However, the Commodores were worse, fumbling three times and throwing two interceptions.
 Four of five Ole Miss touchdowns resulted from those turnovers.
 Vanderbilt also hurt their cause by going for it on fourth down twice in the first half and being stopped.
-After the victory, Ole Miss players had considerable optimism going into their next game with arch-rival LSU.
+After the victory, Ole Miss players had considerable optimism going into their next game with archrival LSU.